 Time data provides the foundation for decisions at every organizational level:

-- Operational decisions: daily adjustments to resource allocation based on current capacity.
+- Operational decisions: Daily adjustments to resource allocation based on current capacity.

-- Tactical decisions: refining project timelines and scope based on actual team velocity over the last sprint.
+- Tactical decisions: Refining project timelines and scope based on actual team velocity over the last sprint.

-- Strategic decisions: determining whether to hire more staff, increase pricing, or sunset services based on historical profitability patterns.
+- Strategic decisions: Determining whether to hire more staff, increase pricing, or sunset services based on historical profitability patterns.

 Time tracking delivers real business wins that go way beyond just watching productivity.
 For mid-to-large organizations, these benefits show up as better financials, faster operations, and tighter compliance.